arthurwangtz/openMR/README.md

 # openMR
-This is for building up open source image reconstruction for Magnetic Resournance
+This is for building up open source image reconstruction for Magnetic Resonance The image reconstruction is based on C++ and OpenCV and fully utilize the GPU acceleration